-Do a little photoshoot with palatable parfait or your steak and veggies (whichever you prefer – we don’t judge)!
+Do a little photoshoot with your palatable parfait or your steak and veggies (whichever you prefer – we don’t judge)!

 Taking a shot from directly over the plate is too overdone for you.
 Anyways, you’ve never been one for fitting in with the norm.

-Don’t just use natural light because using the flash in a bustling crowded place is rude.
+Don’t just use natural light because using the flash in a bustling, crowded place is rude.
 Always try to include natural light because it just looks so much better.

 And because food photography lighting is so important, you may as well get the best and most natural light you can!

-Be wary though of too much natural light – both in photography and beer terms – as it can create a washed out look in your photos.
+Be wary though of too much natural light – both in photography and beer terms – as it can create a washed-out look in your photos.

-If all else fails, just keep this brief tip in mind as it succinctly sums it all up –
+If all else fails, keep this brief tip in mind as it succinctly sums it all up –

 “Natural light it ideal [for food photography lighting]…aim for having shadows because they create contrast and texture to the subject that you’re photographing.”